Quoll: Threats

-The cane toad is a significant threat to the survival of quolls.
+The introduced cane toad is a significant threat to the survival of quolls.

 Cane toads were introduced into Queensland in 1935; their numbers have since grown exponentially.
 These poisonous toads pose a significant threat to the northern quoll, which may die after consuming one.
 The Department of Sustainability, Environment, Water, Population and Communities has stated that cane toads are highly invasive and are major threats to the survival of northern quolls.
 Predators such as red foxes and feral cats prey on quolls and compete with them for food.
 For example, both quolls and foxes catch and consume rabbits.
 Since the introduction of foxes, quoll populations have declined dramatically.
 Foxes have been eradicated from many of the islands off the coast of Australia in an effort to protect quolls.
 Quoll habitat suffers from urbanisation, housing development, mining development, and agricultural expansion.
 Habitats are also being destroyed by large herbivores trampling the grass and overgrowth, making camouflage difficult.
 Bushfires and weeds also contribute to habitat destruction.

 The natural poison fluoroacetate (Compound 1080) is commonly used in Australia to control introduced pests such as European rabbits, foxes, feral predators, and dingoes.
 The poison is extremely toxic to introduced pests, but less so to native animals as it is found naturally in many Australian plants.
 However, juvenile quolls may be susceptible to the poison.
 As of 2001 research was being undertaken to determine whether the number of quolls protected from predators may be less than those killed by the poison.

 Conservation

 Since 1770, all Australian quoll species have declined due to habitat destruction through urbanisation.
 European rabbits were introduced to Australia with the arrival of the First Fleet in 1788 as part of biodiversity enrichment efforts.
 The native quolls predated upon rabbits and prior to 1870, many accounts recorded quolls impeding their establishment on the mainland while island colonies thrived.
 In response, quolls were systematically exterminated by colonists to defend introduced species such as chickens; rabbits populations subsequently reached plague proportions.

-Quolls have been studied in captivity, with the ultimate aim of supporting conservation of the species, and future translocations.
+Quolls have been studied in captivity, with the ultimate aim of supporting conservation and future translocations.
 These studies include investigations into their haematology and blood biochemistry profiles, and dietary studies.

-Creating a native pet industry in Australia related to quolls could aid in their conservation.
+It has been suggested that the creation of a native quoll pet industry in Australia could aid in their conservation.
 However, concerns exist about this methodology in regards to animal husbandry, conservation benefits, and other issues.
-Some scientists believe that keeping quolls as pets could aid in their long-term conservation, but further research is needed.
+Some scientists believe that keeping quolls as pets could aid in their long-term conservation.